-The clean up is straight forward, all the pieces are slotted together and you just pull them apart and wash everything under a warm running tap, plus it comes with a cleaning brush to help you get right in and clean the pulp filter.
+The clean-up is straightforward, all the pieces are slotted together and you just pull them apart and wash everything under a warm running tap, plus it comes with a cleaning brush to help you get right in and clean the pulp filter.
 All in all, it only takes a couple of minutes to clean.

 The one downside this juicer has is the feeding chute is quite narrow so you need to chop up the carrots before you put them in otherwise it will clog.
 But for the higher amount of juice you get out the other end is worth it saving you money on how much produce you need to buy when you’re making the juice.

-Easily the best juicer for carrots around.
+Easily the best carrot juicer around.

 2. Best Fast Juicer For Carrots – Breville BJE430SIL The Juice Fountain Cold